Kingsley Coman: 2015–16 season

-On 30 August 2015, Coman signed with Bayern Munich on a two-year loan from Juventus for a fee of €7 million to be paid in two instalments with an option to buy for a fee of an extra €21 million upon 30 April 2017, two months before the loan's expiry.
+On 30 August 2015, Coman signed with German side Bayern Munich on a two-year loan from Juventus for a fee of €7 million to be paid in two instalments with an option to buy for a fee of an extra €21 million upon 30 April 2017, two months before the loan's expiry.
 He was assigned the squad number 29.

 Coman made his debut on 12 September, replacing Arturo Vidal after 56 minutes of an eventual 2–1 Bundesliga win over FC Augsburg at the Allianz Arena.
 A week later, on his first start, he scored his first goal for his new club, in a 3–0 victory at Darmstadt 98.
 The following week, he netted again in a win of the same margin at Mainz 05.
 On 24 November, Coman scored his first Champions League goal in a 4–0 defeat of Olympiacos.
 He was runner-up to compatriot Anthony Martial of Manchester United for the 2015 Golden Boy, awarded to Europe's best player under 21 years of age.

 On 12 March 2016, Coman recorded three assists in a 5–0 victory over Werder Bremen.
 Four days later, he came on as a 60th-minute substitute for Xabi Alonso, with Bayern trailing 0–2 in the second leg of the Champions League round of 16, and assisted Thomas Müller's 91st-minute equaliser, before scoring the final goal in extra time as Bayern won 4–2 (6–4 aggregate) against his parent club, Juventus.

 Coman was a 108th-minute substitute for Franck Ribéry in the 2016 DFB-Pokal Final, which Bayern won against Borussia Dortmund on penalties for a double.
 It was his eighth club trophy before his 20th birthday.